-The shoe is also obviously has the signature Hoka One One look, defined by the high platform and convexly curved midsole.
+The shoe also has the signature Hoka One One look, defined by the high platform and convexly curved midsole.
 For those that are looking for something flashy and fun, this style is a perfect fit.

 The Vibram’s unique rubber composition of the outsole makes it both supportive and durable, wearing out minimally with consistent trail use.
-The multidirectional lugs and durable rubber outsole are the same features offered in other Hoka One One trail shoes that promise to outlast even the rockiest trails
+The multi-directional lugs and durable rubber outsole are the same features offered in other Hoka One One trail shoes that promise to outlast even the rockiest trails

 As is typical of a shoe designed for longer distances, it is still wise to change the shoe every 300 to 400 miles.
 This is slightly better than some of Hoka One One’s other trail shoes, like the slightly less cushioned Speed Instinct

-, which will start to wear at around the 200 mile mark.
+, which will start to wear at around the 200-mile mark.

 Designed as a technical trail shoe, the SpeedGoat also protects the runner from any debris or pebbles sneaking into the toe box and ruining a run.
 There is a lightly padded tongue that is connected to the toe box area, which provides optimal support in the front lace area, as well as insulation from colder weather.

-There is also a rubber toe that covers the sewn overlay of the cap to keep the shoes dry in muddy areas, while still maintaining the porous breathability of the upper and toe area.
+There is also a rubber toe that covers the sewn overlay of the cap to keep the shoes dry in muddy areas, while still maintaining the porous breathability of the upper and the toe area.
 There were no complaints that this shoe failed to protect its users from the elements.
 The SpeedGoat is designed to protect its user from the unexpected to the highly expected pebble in your shoe.

-Lighter that other trail shoes, the SpeedGoat offers a bouncier, softer ride on a long run in comparison to competitors.
+Lighter than other trail shoes, the SpeedGoat offers a bouncier, softer ride on a long run in comparison to competitors.
 Reviewers generally acclaim that the responsiveness of the shoe has less of a “rocking” sensation that some of Hoka One One shoe's other designs elicit.
-This shoe is comparable to a regular running shoe, but designed to withstand the pressure of multiple hours of running.
+This shoe is comparable to a regular running shoe but designed to withstand the pressure of multiple hours of running.
 Despite the stack of the heel, the shoe is responsive and supportive, sometimes described as “lively”.